amplexus/springboot_microservices_example/README.md

     - Create VM if not existing (stop on fail)
     - Stand up VM if not already up (stop on fail)
     - Remove existing app packages from VM if currently deployed (stop on fail)
-    - Deploy app packages onto VM (stop on fail)
+    - Deploy app packages onto VM (stop on fail) --> Sourced from Nexus
     - Run smoke test (stop on fail)
   - Function test (authorisation roles: qa, ops, po) (trigger modes: auto-if-success(Deploy to function test env), push-if-success(Deploy to function test env)))
     - Verify VM is up (stop on fail)